mootootwo/omgam/omgam.jan2019.OSRdF.md

 The players are responsible for the actions of their Characters, and use Fudge dice to determine the outcome of their actions.

-The Fudge dice (dF) are six sided and labeled with Plus, Blank, and Minus sides.
+The Fudge dice (dF) have an equal number of Plus, Blank, and Minus sides.
+These are treated as +1, 0, and -1 respectively.

 ## Play
 During play, each player controls one or more characters.
 Characters have six attributes that describe their abilities.
 Each attribute may be rated from -2 through +2.
 The attributes are: